nylo-core/nylo.dev/resources/docs/5.20.0/forms.md

 If you build and run the above code, you will see a form with two fields `Email` and `Password`.

-Behind the scenes, Nylo will handle the form submission and validation for you.

 If you call `form.submit()`, Nylo will validate the form and if the form is valid, it will call the `onSuccess` callback like in the example above.

 <a name="creating-a-form"></a>